ixiaopan/blog/content/post/bias-variance-dilemma.md

 ---
 title: "Bias-Variance dilemma"
 date: "2021-04-15"
-description: "When you learn more about machine learning, you must  hear people talking about high bias or high variance something like that.
-What does they mean by 'high bias' or 'high variance'?"
+description: "When you learn more about machine learning, you must  hear people talking about high bias, high variance or something like that.
+What do they mean by 'high bias' or 'high variance'?"
 # tags: []
 categories: [
     "Machine Learning",